Codepath-Covid-Project/Covid-project/README.md

 * User can create an account and login.
 * User can display head counts on a map at a specific location.
 * Profile page for each business.
-* Settings (Accesibility, Notification, General, etc.)
+* Settings (Accessibility, Notification, General, etc.)

 **Optional Nice-to-have Stories**
 * Notify for Covid exposure.